-Description =NHGI0003S02 Number Item Description 1 Power condition This shows the condition when the system receives battery positive voltage (can be operated).
-2 Fusible link The double line shows that this is a fusible link.
-The open circle shows current flow in, and the shaded circle shows current flow out.
+Description =NIGI0003S02 Number Item Description 1 Power condition This shows the condition who operated).
+This shows the condition when the system receives battery positive voltage (can be operated).
+2 Fusible link The double line shows that the The open circle shows currently the shows currently the shows that the shows the shows that the shows that the shows the sho nis is a fusible link. nt flow in, and the shaded circle shows current flow out.
 3 Fusible link/fuse location This shows the location of the fusible link or fuse in the fusible link or fuse box.
-For arrangement, refer to EL-11, "POWER SUPPLY ROUTING".
+For arrangement, refer to EL-9, "POWER SUPPLY ROUTING".
 4 Fuse The single line shows that this is a fuse.
 The open circle shows current flow in, and the shaded circle shows current flow out.
 5 Current rating This shows the current rating of the fusible link or fuse.
 6 Connectors This shows that connector E3 is female and connector M1 is male.
 The G/R wire is located in the 1A terminal of both connectors.
 Terminal number with an alphabet (1A, 5B, etc.) indicates that the connector is SMJ connector.
-Refer to GI-20.
-7 Optional splice The open circle shows that the splice is optional depending on vehicle application.
-8 Splice The shaded circle shows that the splice is always on the vehicle.
+Refer to "REFERENCE AREA", GI-20.
+7 Optional splice The open circle shows that the shows the shows that the shows ne splice is optional depending on vehicle application.
+8 Splice The shaded circle shows that t the splice is always on the vehicle.
 9 Page crossing This arrow shows that the circuit continues to an adjacent page.
 The A will match with the A on the preceding or next page.
 10 Common connector The dotted lines between terminals show that these terminals are part of the same connector.
 11 Option abbreviation This shows that the circuit is optional depending on vehicle application.
 12 Relay This shows an internal representation of the relay.
-For details, refer to EL-8, "STAN-DARDIZED RELAY".
+For details, refer to EL-7, "STAN-DARDIZED RELAY".
 13 Connectors This shows that the connector is connected to the body or a terminal with bolt or nut.
 14 Wire color This shows a code for the color of the wire.
-B = Black W = White OR = Orange R = Red P = Pink G = Green L = Blue Y = Yellow LG = Light Green When the wire color is striped, the base color is given first, followed by the stripe color as shown below: Example: L/W = Blue with White Stripe 15 Option description This shows a description of the option abbreviation used on the page.
+B = Black W = White OR = Orange R = Red P = Pink G = Green L = Blue Y = Yellow LG = Light Green When the wire color is striped, the base color is given first, followed by the stripe color a shown below: Example: L/W = Blue with White Stripe 15 Option description This shows a description of the option abbreviation used on the page.
 16 Switch This shows that continuity exists between terminals 1 and 2 when the switch is in the A position.
 Continuity exists between terminals 1 and 3 when the switch is in the B position.
 17 Assembly parts Connector terminal in component shows that it is a harness incorporated assembly.
 18 Cell code This identifies each page of the wiring diagram by section, system and wiring diagram page number.
 19 Current flow arrow Arrow indicates electric current flow, especially where the direction of standard flow (vertically downward or horizontally from left to right) is difficult to follow.
 A double arrow " " shows that current can flow in either direction depending on circuit operation.